Priyadharshini-Maharajan/ChatBot/README.md

 pipeline
 GPT2Tokenizer

-#Do install the necessary packages mentioned in the requirement.txt file to run the project
+#DO INSTALL THE NECESSARY PACKAGES IN requirement.txt TO RUN THE PROJECT
+  pip install -r requirement.txt

+#TO EXECUTE THE PROJECT
+  streamlit run main.py